Essay One - Engl 385: Conan Doyle

 For essay one, choose one Sherlock Holmes story to analyze and interpret.
 Since this is a short essay, focus narrowly on one key idea or area of interest for you in the story: e.g., character, theme or concept, plotting, Holmes's methodology.

 Choose a story we have read.
 Or you might pick a story we will read but have not yet--look at the syllabus.
+Also, in consultation with me, it may be possible to choose a story from the Penguin edition we will not read in class.

 You cannot write about an adaptation, but you can briefly make comparisons to an adaptation--or for that matter another story--in your essay if appropriate.